KillerShoaib/BanglaYoutubeTranscribe/README.md

 2. When I was working with LLM and AI models, one thing that frustrated me that how little resource we've for **Bangla** language.
 3. So, I decided myself either I can be mad about it or do something that'll help the next gen of people who want to build bangla AI models for **Bangla** language.
 4. Not only LLMs, but for RAG and better retriever we need more **Bangla** dataset.
 As a professional Jr. AI engineer I found we have no solid embedding model in bangla which is open source nor have a big knowledge base for any particular domain.
 I want to change that.
 Okay let's be honest I myself may not change entirely but I want to start from somewhere and maybe it'll motivate others to follow the path and start contributing to the community.
 5. Lastly I want to build something which my sensei (sir) would be proud of.
-That's why I've chosen **Rakibul Islam** utub chanel and tried to build a knowledge base from his utub videos.
+That's why I've chosen **Rakibul Hasan** utub chanel and tried to build a knowledge base from his utub videos.
 I was inspired by his contribution to the bangla open source community and I owe my career to him. **Without his books I'd not be here right now**.
 Sensei, if you're reading this, then all I wanna say **"Thank you for everything, I hope this makes you somewhat proud"**

 # Huggingface Dataset